Ed (supermarket): History

+The first store opened in Paris in 1978.
+By 1987, its 100th store opened, introducing produce and other fresh perishables.
+In 1989, Ed launched the Europa Discount brand for suburbs and provincial towns.
+The chain expanded by 37 stores in 1991, with a total of 138 by the end of the year.

+Carrefour bought the Penny discount and Treff Market chains in 2006, which gradually come under the Ed brand.

 On 3 June 2009, there were 916 Ed stores in France and more than 10,000 employees.
-The assortment is primarily food stores Ed, fresh produce is placed at the heart of the positioning of the brand.

-Ed bought the chain of 'Penny Market' discount stores in May 2005 and 60 stores of the French subsidiary of Edeka (Treff Market in France) in eastern France in 2003.

 Re-branding to Dia

 In April 2009, a test of changing some 'Ed' stores to the Dia branding was announced by the Carrefour Group.
 The shops of Villeneuve-Saint-Georges and Mâcon were some of the first.
 An insider to the company declared: "The decision to move all of the 918 Ed stores to the Dia banner is already certain.
 But the timing is not yet decided."

-In 2010, 250 stores will be transformed into Dia.
-It will mark the takeover by the Carrefour group deep discount from its branch in France, to create new synergies with other brands of the group.
-The Carrefour Discount product range however, should not be sold in Dia stores, which have their own label called "Dia".
-"But to reduce procurement costs, both private label [products] have the same suppliers," says one expert.
-"Simply replace the Carrefour packaging with Dia packaging."

-Dia stores could also replace some Champion supermarkets located in areas with low purchasing power, rather than the more upmarket Carrefour Market.
-Conversely, Ed stores in upscale areas like city centres could be transformed into Carrefour City.
+By July 2009, Lars Olofsson announced the decision of the Carrefour group to discontinue the Ed brand in favor of Dia, with 250 stores slated to be transformed into Dia by 2010.

+In June 2011, Carrefour shareholders approved the plan to list Dia on the stock exchange.
+This would mean complete autonomy for Dia as a brand operated by Erteco in France.